LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/js-in-react/index.md

 While you can use the event handlers you learned about in previous lessons, the syntax may vary.

 In React part 1, we used `className` to apply CSS stylings instead of `class`.
 This is because `class` is a JavaScript keyword.
-React adapted by using `className` for the same purpose using camel case.
+React adapted by using `className`.
+Note the use of camelCase.

 We can use the `onclick` method in React, but we need to apply camel casing to the name: `onClick`.